RANJITHKUMARC143/Trafficfrnd/LOCAL_SETUP_SUMMARY.md

 ## Summary of Changes Made

-All API URLs have been successfully updated from the remote server (`https://trafficfrnd-2.onrender.com`) to localhost (`http://localhost:3000`).
+All API URLs now default to environment variables and fall back to localhost (`http://localhost:3000`).
+Render URLs were removed.

 ### 🔧 Backend Changes
 - ✅ **`backend/config/db.js`** - Updated to use local MongoDB by default